Barbara Eden: Musicals and 1970s TV movies

-After Jeannie, Eden starred in an unaired pilot, The Barbara Eden Show, and another pilot, The Toy Game.
+After Jeannie, Eden starred in the pilot for The Barbara Eden Show.
+Produced by then husband Michael Ansara, it aired on May 21, 1973.
+In 1974, another concept for The Barbara Eden Show was piloted.
+Originally named The Toy Game, the pilot was scheduled to air in 1974 but was preempted for coverage of a Presidential speech.
 Her first TV movie was called The Feminist and the Fuzz (1971).
 Although she is best known for comedy, most of these films were dramas, as when she starred opposite her Jeannie co-star Larry Hagman in A Howling in the Woods (1971).

 In The Stranger Within (1974), Eden played housewife Ann Collins, a woman impregnated by extraterrestrials.
-Later, Eden played a policewoman-turned-private detective investigating the disappearance of a missing heiress, in the critically acclaimed TV movie Stonestreet: Who Killed the Centerfold Model?
-(1977).
+In 1977, Eden played a policewoman-turned-private detective investigating the disappearance of a missing heiress, in the critically acclaimed TV movie Stonestreet: Who Killed the Centerfold Model?.
 She starred in and co-produced, with her own production company (MI-Bar Productions), the NBC-TV romantic comedy movie The Secret Life of Kathy McCormick (1988).
-She also starred in and produced the romantic comedy TV movie Opposites Attract (1990), co-starring John Forsythe.
+She starred in and produced the romantic comedy TV movie Opposites Attract (1990), co-starring John Forsythe.

 Harper Valley PTA and later career

 In 1978, she starred in the feature film Harper Valley PTA, based on the popular country song.
 This led to a namesake television series in 1981.
-In both the movie and the TV series, Eden played the protagonist Stella Johnson.
+In the movie and the TV series, Eden played the protagonist Stella Johnson.
 It was a comedy version of Peyton Place, with Anne Francine playing wealthy villainess Flora Simpson Reilly.
-In one episode, Stella dressed in a blue and gold genie costume, and in another, she played both Stella and her cousin Della Smith (similar to Jeannie's evil twin-sister character).
+In one episode, Stella dressed in a blue and gold genie costume.
+In another, she played Stella and her cousin Della Smith, similar to Jeannie's evil twin-sister character.
 It debuted January 16, 1981, winning 11 of its 13 time slots during the first season.
 It was renamed simply Harper Valley when it began its second season on October 29, 1981.
-During this time, Eden also became the spokeswoman for L'eggs pantyhose, and appeared in a series of print advertisements and TV commercials for the brand from 1979 to 1983.
+During this time, Eden became the spokeswoman for L'eggs pantyhose, and appeared in a series of print advertisements and TV commercials for the brand from 1979 to 1983.